This program is designed for the advanced student who desires a classical education.

 iSVA – Classical Academy offers a distinctive education for students in grades 3-8 that pursues knowledge, promotes virtue, and prepares students for prosperous lives in a free society.

 At iSVA – Classical Academy, the classical liberal arts are prominent.
-While independent work is built into the schedule, daily synchronous classes via webcam and additional reading and writing expands the iSchool Virtual Academy of Texas’ virtual curriculum.
+While independent work is built into the schedule, daily synchronous classes via webcam and additional reading and writing assignments incorporated into the program provide students a truly classical liberal arts education.

 To learn more about classical education, please see Distinctives of a Classical Education: Knowledge, Virtue, and Liberty.